dabblewriter/durable-apis/README.md

 # durable-apis

 Simplifies usage of [Cloudflare Durable Objects](https://blog.cloudflare.com/introducing-workers-durable-objects/), allowing a **functional programming style** *or* **class style**, **lightweight object definitions**, and **direct access** to object methods from within Workers (no need for request building/handling).
-Heavily influenced by and loosely forked from https://github.com/kwhitley/itty-durable/.
+Heavily influenced by and loosely forked from https://github.com/kwhitley/itty-durable/ but smaller, more focused, and with TypeScript support.

 ## Features
-- Removes nearly all boilerplate from writing **and** using Durable Objects
+- Removes nearly all boilerplate from using Durable Objects
-- Exposes only desired APIs to be called from outside
+- Exposes APIs to be called from Workers
 - First class Typescript support
 - Allows a functional programming style in addition to the object oriented style of Durable Objects
 - Extends existing APIs rather than replacing them